-4.7 Site Specific Guidelines
+4.7 SITE SPECIFIC GUIDELINES

-4.7.1 Newport Village
+4.7.1 NEWPORT VILLAGE

-4.7.1.1 Form and Character of Development
+4.7.1.1 FORM AND CHARACTER OF DEVELOPMENT

-a.
-Introduction and General Guidelines
+(a) Introduction and General Guidelines

 Newport Village is bounded by Ungless Way, Guildford Way and loco Road is to contain the major commercial focus within the Inlet Centre area at the head of Burrard Inlet.
-Significant multi-residential residential and office development shall be encouraged, while, at the same time, retail commercial will emphasize smaller units in order to increase vitality and pedestrian usage.
+Significant multifamily residential and office development shall be encouraged, while, at the same time, retail commercial will emphasize smaller units in order to increase vitality and pedestrian usage.
 Overall design of development will integrate these various uses into a unique and distinctive site.